Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.JobRouter/samples/Sample2_ClassificationWithWorkerSelectorAsync.md

     });

 // Set up job
-var jobO365 = await routerClient.CreateJobWithClassificationPolicyAsync(
+var jobO365 = await routerClient.CreateJobAsync(
-    id: "jobO365",
-    channelId: "general",
+    new CreateJobWithClassificationPolicyOptions(jobId: "jobO365", channelId: "general", classificationPolicyId: cp1.Value.Id)
-    classificationPolicyId: cp1.Value.Id,
-    new CreateJobWithClassificationPolicyOptions()
     {
         ChannelReference = "12345",
         QueueId = queueId, // We only want to attach WorkerSelectors with classification policy this time, so we will specify queueId
         Priority = 10, // We only want to attach WorkerSelectors with classification policy this time, so we will specify priority
-        Labels = new LabelCollection() // we will attach a label to the job which will affects its classification {
+        Labels = new Dictionary<string, LabelValue>() // we will attach a label to the job which will affects its classification
+        {
             ["Location"] = new LabelValue("United States"),
         }